serenians/java-login-sample/README.md

 # java-login-sample
-This project is intended to be used for java training, that is ongoing
+This project is intended to be used for java training, that i am taking.